jCho23/Page-Object-Pattern-Testing-/README.md

 =====
 This app shows how to implement UITest and Unit Tests into a Xamarin.Forms project.

-The UITests follow the recommended practice of Page Object testing.
+I followed the recommended best practices of Page Object Pattern testing using C#.

 Tasky is a simple cross-platform todo/task application sample that allows you to track todo/task items created by Bryan Costanich and Craig Dunn.